 Trips on your bucket list: Ireland, Scandinavia, Japan

 Travel tip: Buy yourself one nice trip gift instead of a bunch of trinkets.

 Alps in Kitzbuhel

-Number of countries visited: 24
+Number of countries visited: 4 and counting!

 I feel so very fortunate to be able to work at a place where I can use my education and experience as an accountant, while also having the opportunity to travel the world with some really amazing Jayhawks!
 I never dreamed that I would someday have the great fortune of traveling to see such beautiful places as the countryside of Italy, the turquoise blue water of Belize, or the white sandy beaches of Mexico.
 Every adventure no matter how far you go has something new and exciting to experience.
 All you have to do is embrace the opportunity to immerse yourself in the local culture and traditions.

 Favorite travel destinations: Favorite travel destinations: Italy was absolutely amazing with its beautiful countryside, majestic architecture and unique and delicious red wine.
 The Normandy region of France with its rich history ranks a very close second.